Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-One can wonder if the internal locale $\uli\Sigma^*$ can be constructed from an internal commutative C*-algebra, like in the covariant approach.
+One might wonder whether the internal locale $\uli\Sigma^*$ can be constructed from an internal commutative C*-algebra, as in the covariant approach.
 The answer turns out to be negative in all interesting cases, as was proved by Wolters. \begin{theorem}[\cite{wolcom}] The internal locale $\uli{\Sigma^*}$ is compact.
 However, if $\A$ is such that $\V(\A)\neq\{\C\cdot 1\}$, then it fails to be regular.
-In particular, it is not the internal Gelfand spectrum of some internal commutative C*-algebra.\end{theorem} \quad\\ \\ We will see that the spectral presheaf and this internal locale associated to it are the fundamental objects representing the geometry in the contravariant approach.
+In particular, it is not the internal Gelfand spectrum of some internal commutative C*-algebra.\end{theorem} \quad\\ \\ We will see that the spectral presheaf and its associated internal locale are the fundamental objects representing the geometry in the contravariant approach.
 That is, we will define the propositions, observables and states in terms of them.